Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/react-native-sdk.md

 clear(): void
 ```

-You can call `clear` after user logout to clear the variants in cach and storage.
+You can call `clear` after user logout to clear the variants in cache and storage.

 ```js
 experiment.clear();